SoftUni/Programming-Basics-Book-JS-EN/chapter-00-preface.md

 * The ability **to solve programming tasks** (which requires algorithmic thinking) is extremely important for programmers.
 Many companies require only this skill in job interviews.

 This book develops **a beginner's level initial level of algorithmic thinking**, but it is absolutely not enough to make a good programmer.
 To become proficient in the professions, you will need to add **logical thinking skills and improve tasks** outside this book, such as **working with data structures** (arrays, lists, matrices, hash tables, tree structures) and basic **algorithms** (search, sorting, tree structures, recursion, etc.).

-**Algorithmic thinking skills** are prominently developed in the beginner courses for software engineering in SoftUni (see. [curriculum](https://softuni.bg/curriculum)), also in the specialized courses of [data structures](https://softuni.bg/opencourses/data-structures) and [algorithms](https://softuni.bg/opencourses/algorithms).

 As you may guess, **the programing language does not matter** for the development of algorithmic thinking.
 To think logically is universal, even if it's not related only to programming.
 Precisely for the well-developed logical thinking, it is considered that **developers are quite smart** and that a simple-minded person could not be a developer.